 - Data consistency between services

 I completely agree with those problems, my problem isn't with the industry recognizing that there are differences with how your Microservices impact your business.
 My problem is using the term "tax" to say that.
-I can't think of a single instance where a "tax" is a good thing in any way shape or form.
+I can't think of a single instance where a "tax" is a good thing in any way, shape, or form.
 From the time that we first understand what a tax is, we are conditioned to think that taxes are bad and something to be forced upon us.
-So by labeling Microservices as having a "tax" it gives people a snap judgement that Microservices are not worth the trouble they incur.
+So by labeling Microservices as having a "tax" it gives people a snap judgment that Microservices are not worth the trouble they incur.
 This is a huge problem as it stops people from considering the benefits of a Microservice architecture.

-If we are going to say that Microservices have a tax, then lets consider what the Monolith "tax" is.
+If we are going to say that Microservices have a tax, then let's consider what the Monolith "tax" is.

 - The monolith grows until it becomes impractical for any engineer to have the necessary familiarity to work on all of it.
 A developer can not understand the full business domain the code is representing.

-- It becomes more likely that developers step on each others work and as a result productivity decreases.
+- It becomes more likely that developers step on each other's work, and as a result, productivity decreases.

-- The entire body of code needs to be released in lockstep resulting in a large amount of testing effort with every release and a larger process overhead to protect the sanctity of the release.
+- The entire body of code needs to be released in lockstep, resulting in a large amount of testing effort with every release and a larger process overhead to protect the sanctity of the release.

 So while a Microservice does indeed have a "tax", it is important to recognize that a Monolith isn't a free ride as a result.
 It has a tax all its own that only grows and gets more expensive with time.